rosettatype/legible-typography/_chapters/3-perspectives-on-legibility.md

     controlled conditions (i.e. a 'laboratory setting').
 This is covered in more detail in [Chapter 4]({% link _chapters/4-what-is-measured-and-how.md %}).

-Questions: If you were asked to debate the value of legibility research, which side would you prefer to argue: for or against?\
+> Questions: If you were asked to debate the value of legibility research, which side would you prefer to argue: for or against?<br>
-Which of the points above do you think are the strongest?\
+Which of the points above do you think are the strongest?<br>
 Can you add any other points?
+{: .question }

 # Combining resources across disciplines